Hard On (video)

 Hard On is a 14-track music video compilation by Frankie Goes to Hollywood.
 It was released by ZTT Records in 2000.
-The compilation contains all main music videos and includes interviews with Paul Rutherford, Trevor Horn, Paul Morley, Paul Lester and Gary Farrow.
-It also includes The story of Frankie Goes To Hollywood and ZTT Records as well as a picture gallery of record sleeves, photographs, press articles and magazine covers.
-In 2009, a new CD compilation was released titled Frankie Say Greatest which was also released as a DVD.
-The DVD is an exact replica of Hard On except the cover work is different.
+The compilation contains all of the band's music videos and a series of interviews with band member Paul Rutherford, ZTT co-founders Trevor Horn and Paul Morley, journalist Paul Lester and publicist Gary Farrow.
+It also includes Morley's history of the band and ZTT, as well as a picture gallery of record sleeves, photographs, press articles and magazine covers.

-Formats
+Release

-It was released on DVD in NTSC and PAL.
+Hard On was released on DVD in NTSC and PAL.
+All of the videos were included in their original stereo mixes as well as new 5.1 surround mixes.

+In 2009, a new CD compilation was released titled Frankie Say Greatest.
+A DVD of the same title was released, which featured the same content as Hard On, but with different cover and menu art.